folded-php/config/README.md

 - [folded/request](https://github.com/folded-php/request): Request utilities, including a request validator, for your PHP web app.
 - [folded/routing](https://github.com/folded-php/routing): Routing functions for your PHP web app.
 - [folded/view](https://github.com/folded-php/view): View utilities for your PHP web app.

+## Features

+- Can get configuration or `.env` values (using dot syntax)
+- Can check if a configuration or an env value exist
+- Eager load the configuration, such as it is only booted when you get a configuration or an env value

 ## Requirements